UltimateDesignSlayer/ng-movie-app/README.md

 ## To Do

 ### Improvements
+* Improve look of search results
+* Make crew, cast, similar etc. items height: auto;.
+Needs to grow if there are titles which wrap onto many lines.
 * Improve scroll on divs for crew, cast, similar etc.
 * Mobile menu should close on selection.